 - Whether the evidence about the costs and effectiveness of the Marketplace Option demonstrates cost effectiveness taking into account both initial and longer term costs and other impacts such as improvements in service delivery and health outcomes as compared to the Healthy Michigan Plan.

 In addition, IHPI members and local partners have pursued other research, and held scholarly events, related to the Healthy Michigan Plan and the Medicaid expansion nationally.
+Additional funding from federal and foundation sources supports some of this work.

 Healthy Michigan Voices Survey